Commercial vs. Buy To Let

 Not All Tenants Were Created Equal

 The quality of the tenant is then considered, specifically their ability to pay the rent.
 If the tenant is seen by the lender as a risk, this could cause an issue.
-Depending on the perceived level of risk, the lender will take appropriate action.
+Depending on the perceived level of risk, they will take appropriate action.

 If there is only one tenant and they are at a high risk of failure to pay the rent for the term of the lease, then this could restrict or even prevent lending.
 Generally speaking, this is fairly uncommon and there will usually be a redeeming feature, such as high demand for re-letting that could counterbalance the risk.